galkinvv/galkinvv.github.io/x79r-ax/info.md

  * force PS_ON to GND - this gives 3.3V on the board without any SPI activity
  * connect 4 signal pins and GND to programmer, don't connect 3.3V.
 Switch programmer to 3.3V mode
  * use lower speeds to workaround bad fronts: `flashrom -c 'W25Q64BV/W25Q64CV/W25Q64FV'  -p ft2232_spi:type=2232H,port=B,divisor=10` for stable flashing

+Press power on With empty erased flash -> powers on, then powers off in 1 second

 4MB HUANANZHI X79 deluxe HNX79V279/271K0035.bin with Xeon 2660 gives AMI picture and hangs aftewards.